 After unsuccessful attempts to improve the Cobra's performance in a naturally-aspirated fashion, the decision was made to supercharge the 4.6L engine - no surprise - and it was accomplished in record time.
 Adding to that, these engines had to meet the higher power levels and they, along with the vehicles, had to be built on current assembly lines - not always a small task for a niche vehicle.
 Early on, the first engines were assembled using the previous aluminum block and powdered metal rods, along with an Eaton supercharger that was a derivative of what was being used on the 1999-2004 F-150 Lightning.
 With deadlines looming, existing heads were also chosen rather than developing new ones.
 For more information on those heads (and blocks), be sure to visit my Castings page, or click on the image of the display engine at the top of the page.

 As it is commonly known, the existing rods turned out to be the weak link, leading to the saving grace of the forged Manley "H-beam" version after many of the test engines were destroyed (remember the picture of John Coletti with the new "trophy"?).
-The forged steel - and essentially indestructible - "C38 micro-alloy" Kellogg crankshaft, which had been the norm since it went in to service with the '96 Cobra, was also thankfully retained (available at one time through FRPP as M-6303-S46).
+The forged steel - and essentially indestructible - "C38 micro-alloy" Kellogg crankshaft, which had been the norm since it went in to service with the '96 Cobra, was also thankfully retained (formerly FRPP M-6303-S46, and now also available from Manley).
 This was all in conjunction with new 343 gram forged aluminum pistons, utilizing Sealed Power rings, with a supercharger-friendly 8.5:1 Compression Ratio - also an off-shoot from the Lightning program.
 The decision was then made to use the current - and heavy - iron block for "durability", especially since "time constraints" would not allow the development of a new aluminum block.

 Interestingly enough, the Manley 4340 alloy steel forged rods look identical to those made by Carrillo, which were used in the 2000 Cobra R. With that program, the engine was actually developed separately by Ford's Engine Manufacturing Development Operations (EMDO), whereas with the Terminator, it was essentially "in-house" (as a friend who worked at SVT mentioned, "...politics"!).
 Nonetheless, the new rods gave Manley a bump in recognition, making their name synonymous with Terminator power.
 It also cannot be overlooked that the rods were equipped with ARP 8740 Chrome Moly bolts - yet another premium part right from the factory!